 This academic year, a Park Scholar and an alumna teamed up to develop a series of training videos for aspiring nutrition educators.
 Natalie Cooke ‘10, Postdoctoral Teaching Scholar in NC State’s Department of Food, Bioprocessing & Nutrition Sciences and Program Director for A PACKed Kitchen – a satellite of the Inter-Faith Food Shuttle – received a DELTA Exploratory Grant to investigate the feasibility of 360° videos in training and evaluation for a community nutrition service-learning course.
 Kati Scruggs ‘18, a

-Derek Aday serves as one of two Chancellor-appointed Park Faculty Scholars for the Class of 2016.
-In this role, he and his counterpart, James Kiwanuka-Tondo, guide their class in developing enrichment activities and advise individual students on academic matters.
-Aday also sits on the Park Advisory Committee, which provides programmatic counsel to the Park Scholarships director.
+James Kiwanuka-Tondo has served as one of two Chancellor-appointed Park Faculty Scholars for the graduating Class of 2016.
+In this role, he and his counterpart, Derek Aday, have guided their class in developing enrichment activities and advised individual students on academic matters.
+Kiwanuka-Tondo’s connection with the Park Scholarships program, however, began long before the Class of 2016 entered NC State.

 The following Park community members and Park Scholar initiatives have received media attention in recent weeks:

 The Park Enrichment Grant committee made the following awards to Park Scholars who submitted proposals by the April 1, 2016 deadline.

 Investigating possibilities, engaging in trial and error, cultivating relationships and resources: all are skills a researcher needs to be effective.
 With an eye to a career in academia, Evan Brooks ‘18 has been honing these skills since his high school days.